(photo courtesy of @abrowntable)

 I would love to cook with Nigel Slater.
 I’d probably just want to talk with him and make anything from his book,The Christmas Chronicles.
 That book is so absorbing.
 It really puts me in the holiday mood.

 You wrote a story for Serious Eats about how to sanitize your home during Covid.
 What’s one takeaway that you would share with people who are worried about germs in the kitchen?

 I think the main thing I wanted people to see is that they have the tools to keep their kitchens clean.
 One of the most common and effective tools we have at home is soap.
 Soap breaks down the virus and is cheaply available for most of us.
 Use it and clean all of your surfaces, even ones you normally wouldn’t.

 You get home late at night and you’re exhausted.
 What do you cook for yourself?

 I don’t want to say eggs again.
 But there’s this dish I learned from Nigella Lawson: Turkish eggs.
 She poaches the eggs and puts them on whipped garlic greek yogurt.
 I always have eggs.
 I always have greek yogurt.
 Then I add whatever spices I want.
 It’s minimal effort.

-Tell me about your new book
+Tell me about your new book The Flavor Equation?

 The book is about flavor, but more specifically about aroma and taste, and how those different components affect a person’s perception about what flavor really is.
 It goes into the biochemistry of things.
 There’s a chapter on sight, sound, emotions; the texture and mouthfeel that food provides, and how they all interrelate.
 Through recipes and experiments, I get into what food really is to us.